-Advises on building contracts, handles transfer of ownership (conveyancing and sets up company structures and trusts, if required.
+Advises on contracts and vendor's statements before you bid or sign, handles transfer of ownership (conveyancing) and sets up company structures and trusts if required.
 Protects your assets.

 Property Manager

 Ensures high quality tenants and manages the day-to-day maintenance of your property.